clearlydefined/operations/service_config/crawler.md

 In Dev the webhook url is "https://dev-api.clearlydefined.io/webhook".

 The token is what we use to authenticate to the API (so that only the crawler can call that part of the ClearlyDefined Service api)

+### CRAWLER_HARVESTS_QUEUE_VISIBILITY_TIMEOUT_SECONDS

+This environment variable is optional and specifically applies to the `azqueue` crawler store provider.
+It sets the visibility timeout, which determines how long messages remain hidden after being pushed onto the queue.

+The default value is `0`.
+For production crawlers, this value is explicitly set to `300 seconds` (5 minutes).

 ## Docker environmental variables